RicoNijeboer/laravel-to-swagger/README.md

 - **PHP**: 7.4.x or 8.0.x
 - **Laravel**: v6 / v7 / v8

+### Updating

+When changes are made that impact existing users, I will make sure that they are documented in the [Changelog](#changelog).

+These will contain changes like database columns added / removed / renamed.
+Or functional changes that need action within your code.

 ## Usage

 ### Registering the Redoc Documentation route.